 - Access to a variety of community waste wise programs that help residents reduce and managing household waste wisely – including community Workshops, free Facility Tours, free school programs, a Volunteer Program, factsheets, schools programs and more.

 - An authoritative and respected waste management voice in State Government consultations, advocating for the needs of its member councils.

 - Advice and assistance in writing and submitting waste plans that meet DWER’s approval.

 - Home of innovative Verge Valet™ system – cost-effective online booked bulk verge waste collection service.

-- Exclusive Facility tours for Member Council Executive Team – waste contextualized = greater understanding of the depth and breadth of waste issues.
+- Exclusive facility tours for Member Council Executive Team – waste contextualised = greater understanding of the depth and breadth of waste issues.

 - Easy and convenient access to hazardous waste drop off and specialist recycling services to help residents reduce kerbside waste collection and bin contamination.

 - Recycle Right Membership – access to assets that help your residents put their waste in the right place.

 Working together makes managing waste wisely more cost-effective too.